Foreign Accounts and Its Types PDF: Check the Abbreviation and Meaning of FACTA

 DDA - Diamond Dollar Account

-• This scheme allows firms and companies to deal in purchase or sale.
+• This scheme allows firms and companies to deal in purchases or sales.

-• An individual can open more than five diamond dollar accounts with their banks.
+• An individual can open more than five Diamond Dollar accounts with their bank.

 • No intra-account transfer is allowed between the DDAs maintained by the account holder.